nikul-patel/laravel-chat-agent/README.md

   ]
 }
 ```
-Requests are throttled by the `chat-agent` limiter (30 requests/minute per user/ip).
+Requests are throttled by the `chat-agent` limiter (30 requests/minute per authenticated user ID or, for guests, per IP address).

 ### GET `/chat-agent/history`
 ```json